inkVerb/VIP/301-shell/Lesson-07.md

   - `&&` means "and": the test after is run if the previous test answers `true`
   - `||` means "or": the test after is run if the previous test answers `false`
 - Files can be invluded via `source` or a period `.`
-- Variables can be declared in "included" files
+- Variables can be declared in "sourced" (included) files

 ___